Learning the distribution of latent variables in paired comparison models with round-robin scheduling: Risk bounds for the MLE

 \end{theorem} Theorem~\ref{th:risk} is proved in Section~\ref{sec:proofs:risk}.
-It provides the first non-asymptotic risk bounds for any estimator in a very sparse setting where the number of edges $n$ observed for each node can be very small compared to the number of nodes $N$.
-It proves that the problem studied in this paper is fundamentally different from the problem of nodes weights estimation that is usually considered, at least in Bradley-Terry models.
-While estimating nodes weights is only possible when $n$ is as large as $N$ \cite{zemerlo:1929, Simons_Yao:1999, YanYangXu:2011}, some information on their distribution may be recovered when $n\ll N$.
-This difference is extremely relevant in sports tournaments for example, it means that one can start to make prediction on the final issue of a championship only after a few weeks, while predictions on the issue of each game can only be made when half the year has passed.
+It provides the first non asymptotic risk bounds for any estimator of $\bayes$.
+Besides, to the best of our knowledge, the ``sparse" observation setting where each player only faces a few opponent has never been considered previously, neither in the Bradley-Terry model nor in any extensions.
+Theorem~\ref{th:risk} demonstrates that the estimation of the distribution $\bayes$ of the parameters $V$ is fundamentally different from the problem of estimating $V$ that is usually considered, at least in Bradley-Terry models.
+While estimating nodes weights is possible under Zermelo's strong connectivity condition \cite{zemerlo:1929, Simons_Yao:1999, YanYangXu:2011}, the estimation of their distribution can be performed without such condition.